Steven Drench

-Steven Mark Drench (born 11 September 1985) is an English footballer who plays as a goalkeeper for Chorley.
+Steven Mark Drench (born 11 September 1985) is an English footballer who plays as a goalkeeper.

 Club career

 Drench began his career with the Blackburn Rovers youth system.
 Following an injury to Ryan Robinson, he joined Conference National team Morecambe on loan as goalkeeping cover in November 2005.
 The loan was extended for a second month in December and to the end of the 2005–06 season in February.

 Following his release by Blackburn, Drench signed for Morecambe permanently in the summer of 2006.
 After beginning the 2006–07 season competing with Robinson for the starting goalkeeper's spot, Drench was confirmed as the club's first choice goalkeeper when Robinson left to join Forest Green Rovers.
 However, he dislocated his elbow in a challenge with York City's Clayton Donaldson in the play-off semi-final second leg, which forced him to miss the successful play-off Final against Exeter City.
 He finished the season with 47 appearances and won Morecambe's Player of the Year award.
 Following this injury, he struggled to regain his first team place following the signing of Joe Lewis on loan and Drench joined Conference North team Southport on a month's loan in January 2008.
 His stayed at Southport until the end of the season and he made 26 appearances for the club.